Welcome to the shameless self-promotion page.

 Xia Bohua, 1986

-Xia Bohua: Yang style taijiquan/jian, baguazhang, xingyi, wushu, wushu weapons, contact sparring (Beijing, 1980 to 1983, then on long visits in 1980s).
-We met up in 2005 and had a great chat about this and that, and discovered that we had both gone over completely to the traditional styles and teachings.
-We met up again in 2010, and he is still in amazing shape.
+Xia Bohua: Yang style taijiquan/jian, baguazhang, xingyi, wushu, wushu weapons, contact sparring (Beijing, 1980 to 1983, then on long visits in 1984 and 1986).
+We meet up occasionally and chat about this and that.
+He has also gone over completely to the traditional styles and teachings.

 Di Guoyong, 2003